agathis-project/salix-arctica/README.md

 ##### 3.3.4.2.
 Q.A,B,C,D

-- Q.A,B,C,D are four quads - 4 groups of 4 uP signals
+- QA,B,C,D are four quads - 4 groups of 4 uP signals

+- a quad provides a point to point communication: root to one branch.

 - each quad is one allocation unit; unused signals in a quad allocated to a a branch cannot be re-allocated to another branch.

-- the standard quads provide point to point communication: root to one branch

 - quad branch routing is controlled by the Agathis Trunk Standard to maximize design flexibility, scalability and availability.